 - Location: Westlake Village.
 From highway 101, take the Westlake Blvd.
 (Highway 23) exit south.
 Go a mile and take a left on Triunfo Canyon Road.
-Go 0.6 miles and take a right on Highgate.
-Drive half a mile to the end of of Highgate, right before a gate blocks further progress.
+Go 0.6 miles and turn right on Highgate.
+Drive half a mile to the end of of Highgate, where a gate blocks further progress.
 Park on the street.

 - Agency: Conejo Open Space Foundation